AtleSkaanes/command-palette.nvim/README.md

 This is a a plugin for neovim inspired by VS code's command palette.

 ## WARNING!
-THis plugin is currently non-functional, and in early development!
+THis plugin is currently non-functional, but is in active development!

 ## Installation